DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

  # JWE and Encrypted JWT callout

 For several years, Apigee has included builtin  policies that generate and verify signed JWT.
-There are also recently (as of November 2020) built-in policies to handle Encrypted JWT (As defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)).
+As of November 2020, the built-in policies also can handle Encrypted JWT (As defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)).
 But there are not yet built-in policies to handle general JWE.
 It's in the Apigee roadmap, but in the meantime, you can handle JWE (and encrypted JWT) _today_, with a Java callout.